 "I really like the diversity the course has offered me."
 Kerry Francis, Fashion student

-This multi-disciplinary, industry-relevant degree gives you the opportunity to work with a wide range of media and visual communication methods central to the fashion industry including styling, photography, graphic communication, portfolio presentation and show production.
+This multi-disciplinary, industry-relevant degree gives you the opportunity to work with a wide range of media and visual communication methods central to the fashion industry including styling, photography, graphic communication, film and show production.

-Our diverse degree has a contemporary approach to fashion communication and is highly relevant to todays fashion industry.
-We have a reputation for producing a broad range of high quality creative work using traditional methods as well as digital media and emerging technologies.
-Our graduates go on to work in areas including styling, photography, graphic design, journalism and curation.
+Our diverse degree takes an innovative approach to the production of contemporary fashion media.
+We have a reputation for producing a broad range of high quality creative work using traditional and digital media, exploring emerging technologies and new promotional platforms.
+Our graduates go on to work in areas including styling, photography, graphic design, art direction and curation.

-This is a studio-based degree that gives you the opportunity to develop practical fashion communication and styling skills while contextualising your work and connecting your thinking to cultural, political, socioeconomic and philosophical issues.
-We encourage creativity, problem solving skills and independent thinking at every stage of the course.
+This is a studio-based degree that gives you the opportunity to develop practical, specialist skills while contextualising your work and connecting your thinking to cultural, political, socioeconomic and philosophical issues.
+We encourage creativity, problem solving and independent thinking at every stage of the course.
 You will learn not only the knowledge and practical skills essential for a successful career in fashion but also develop a range of abilities that will enhance your employability in other industries.

 You can view some of the work produced by our graduates at www.fashioncommunication.co.uk.